+Internal joinery and kitchen fittings

+Repair category 1

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Internal glazed doors/partitions should be checked for safety glass.
+Notes Some wear and tear/dated joinery fittings were noted.
+Internal glazed doors should be checked for safety glass.

 Chimney breasts and fireplaces

 Repair category N/A

-Notes
+Notes N/A

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes N/A

 Electricity

 Repair category 2

-Notes The electrical installation appears to be mainly on modern lines, however, one or two older style components were noted and further future upgrading may be required.
+Notes The electrical installation appears to be mainly original and is now due for upgrading.
+Estimates are advised.